 Imagine it - there they were, at the top of the mountain, far away from everyone.
 And then it happened!
 The great epiphany!
-Jesus was transfigured and the change was so profound that even his clothes begin to glow dazzling white!
+While he was praying, Jesus was transfigured and the change was so profound that even his clothes begin to glow dazzling white!
 He was transfigured.
 Transformed.
 Utterly and completely changed before their very eyes.
 Gazing at their very human friend and teacher Jesus, the disciples were suddenly dazzled by the glory of his very real divinity.
 And as if a stunningly glowing Jesus weren't enough, Elijah and Moses were there too!
 Well, at that point, Peter was beside himself... he was at the top of the mountain with Moses!
 Moses, who brought the Law down from Mt.
 Sinai, Moses, who led the Israelites through the wilderness, Moses, who walked them right up to the Promised Land.
-And Elijah was there too, the mighty prophet who raised the dead, brought fire down from the sky, and was taken up into heaven in a mighty whirlwind.
+And Elijah, the mighty prophet who raised the dead, brought fire down from the sky, and was taken up into heaven in a mighty whirlwind.

 The disciples saw where they'd come from in Moses and Elijah.
-And there between those two holy men of God stood the transfigured Jesus, the Messiah fully revealed, the new kingdom they were entering in to.
-I don't think Jesus became divine in the transfiguration, but I do think his full nature - God from God, Light from Light - was revealed.
+And there between those two holy men of God stood the transfigured Jesus, the Messiah and the new kingdom they were entering in to, fully revealed.
+I don't think Jesus became divine in the transfiguration, but I do think his full nature - God from God, Light from Light, True God from True God - was revealed.
 And that revelation changed everything - for the disciples and for us.
 No wonder Peter offered to build three dwellings so they could all stay put.
 I imagine he thought the story might unfold differently, that maybe all the talk of crosses and suffering and dying would go away if they could all just stay there in the dazzling light.
 But Peter couldn't change the story, and neither can we.

-And when all of a sudden, the voice of the living God interrupted their musings, Peter and his friends were terrified.
-But Jesus' very gentle, very human touch took away their fear so they could take that big voice in.
-"This is my Son, my beloved.
+And when all of a sudden, a huge cloud overshadowed them, Peter and his friends were terrified.
+But still, they entered the cloud, and they heard the voice of the living God say: "This is my Son, my Chosen.
 Listen to him."
 Listen to him.
 It's all the counsel they got, but it's all the counsel they needed.
 For those disciples and for us, the command to listen to Jesus didn't only mean hearing his words.
 It meant following.
 It meant obedience.
 It meant letting go of things or ideas or ways of life not meant to be held onto.